ssube/onnx-web/docs/user-guide.md

 the Gimp, Krita, or Photoshop.

 This is _not_ a tool for building new ML models.
-While I am open to some training features, like Dreambooth and anything needed to convert models, that is not the focus and should be limited features that support the other tabs.
+While I am open to some training features, like Dreambooth and anything needed to convert models, that is not the focus and should be limited to features that support the other tabs.

 ### ONNX models